HenrikBengtsson/jottr.org-blogdown/content/post/2022-10-26-avoid-detectCores.md

 predict on what type of compute environment our R code will run on.
 Unfortunately, I don't have a magic solution that addresses all the problems reported here.
-That said, I think the best we can do is to be conservative and don't make hard-code decision on parallelization in our R packages and R scripts.
+That said, I think the best we can do is to be conservative and don't make hard-coded decisions on parallelization in our R packages and R scripts.

 Because of this, I argue that **the safest is to design your R package